samwaashere/AwesomeAnarchy/README.md

 Here's a list of resources you can use to explore & contribute to the new anarchist economy.
 By anarchist economy, I'm referring to the movement of people seeking to build new models of collaboration & governance which redistribute power to individuals & communities instead of corporations.

-> Help wanted: Please help contribute new resources!
-You can submit as aa github issue or pull request.
-Thank you!
+> Help wanted: Please help contribute new links!

 This document includes: